drashland/website-v2/docs/drash/v2.x/2_tutorials/2_resources/5_serving_static_assets.md

 # Serving Static Assets

 Drash has a unique, object orientated way to serve static assets.
-In other projects, you may e used to serving static assets via Nginx, Apache, middleware, or a single route.
+In other projects, you may be used to serving static assets via Nginx, Apache, middleware, or a single route.
 With Drash, you can use resources to serve your static assets, and this makes complete sense.
 Why?